Champion Bumper Preview, Tips, Runners & Trends (Cheltenham Festival)

 ❌ The worst performing factor that has failed to produce a single winner is when runners' last win was 2 starts ago, when backing these the trend shows a record of 0-69.

-The course which has produced the most winners of the Champion Bumper is Leopardstown, there has been a total number of 5 winners of this race who ran at Leopardstown last time out.
-The next best courses which have produced the second most winners are Naas and Fairyhouse, there has been a total number of 3 winners from each of those courses.
+The course which has produced the most winners of the Champion Bumper is Leopardstown, there has been a total number of 6 winners of this race who ran at Leopardstown last time out.
+The next best course which has produced the second most winners is Fairyhouse, there has been a total number of 3 winners of this race who ran at Fairyhouse last time out.

 These are the stallions whose offspring have not produced a winner of the Champion Bumper despite multiple attempts: